jaylemoigne/banking-system/README.md

 This project is a Bank Account Management System developed over a period of 48 hours.
 The system allows users to create typical bank accounts and savings accounts, transfer funds between them, and store account information securely.

+### Disclaimer

+This project was created using guidelines provided by Bournemouth University, as part of coursework in a Programming unit.
 ## Features

 - **Account Types**: